ctrabold/dotfiles/README.md

 </pre>

-# Install
+# Usage

-Set zsh as your login shell:
+- Set zsh as your login shell

     chsh -s $(which zsh)

-Clone onto your laptop:
+- Clone repo to your HOME folder

-    cd
-    git clone git://github.com/ctrabold/dotfiles.git
+    git clone https://github.com/ctrabold/dotfiles.git $HOME/dotfiles
-    ln -s dotfiles/rcrc .rcrc
+    ln -s $HOME/dotfiles/rcrc $HOME/.rcrc

-## Install

-### Mac OSX:

-    rcup -v -t darwin

-### Ubuntu:

-    rcup -v -t ubuntu

-This will create symlinks for config files in your home directory.
-The `ln -s dotfiles/rcrc .rcrc` command only creates a symlink for the `rcrc` file, which excludes the `README.md`, `LICENSE` and `Brewfile` files, that should not be symlinked.
+This creates a symlink to the `rcrc` config file which excludes files that should not be symlinked for example.
-We then run `rcup` again to create symlinks on all the files but with exclude patterns within `.rcrc`.

-Make sure you use the `ubuntu` tag when executing this on Ubuntu machines!
+- Test the setup with this command

+    lsrc

+- If you're happy with the result let's create symlinks for each dotfile!

+macOS: `rcup -v -t darwin`
+Ubuntu: `rcup -v -t ubuntu`

+This will create symlinks for each dotfile into your home directory.

-You can then safely run `rcup` multiple times to update:
+You can safely run this command multiple times to update the symlinks e.g. if you add custom dofiles to the `dotfiles` folder.

-    rcup -t ubuntu
+# FAQ

-# What's in it?
+## What's in it?

 [git](http://git-scm.com/) configuration:

 * Ignores a global set of files through `~/.gitignore_global`
-* Sets a bunch of `aliases` in ~/.gitconfig`
+* Sets a bunch of `aliases` in `~/.gitconfig`

 [Ruby](https://www.ruby-lang.org/en/) configuration: